The Slow Let-Down – Surviving Post-Christmas Blues

 As the week progresses, the focus shifts from the "Post-Christmas Blues" to the "New Year’s Anxiety."
 By December 28th, the world will start shouting at you to "be better," "do more," and "reinvent yourself" for 2026.

-2025 has been a year of profound change.
-For some, it was the year they fell in love with a man who saw them as a writer first and a title second.
+For some, it was the year their lives drastically changed.
 For others, it was a year of survival.
-Before you rush into 2026, take inventory of the "Dispatches" you wrote with your own life this year.
+Before you rush into 2026, take inventory of the changes within your own life this year.

 • Where did you stand up to the "Corporate Grinch" and win back your peace?